FeardaMeow/info201-team1-finalproject/data/overview.md

 Where is this data from?
 --------------------------------------
 The data comes from the College Scorecard, a data set of statistics compiled of accredited universities around the United States.
 This data is collected by the U.S. Department of Education and is available to everyone online.
-Around 2,700 schools are apart our visualizations just waiting to be discovered by future students.
+Around 2,850 schools are apart of our visualizations just waiting to be discovered by future students.

 Where do I start?
 --------------------------------------